Voice - 25th anniversary - 1997 - 2022

 Lyndsey O’Connell

-As Communications Director I develop comms strategies and campaigns, and help to support the VOICE team in communicating their efforts and wins.
+As Communications Director I develop comms strategies and campaigns and help to support the VOICE team in communicating their efforts and wins.

 'Return for Change' and 'Dublin's #CircleCity' Project Manager